josuepalacioss/Public-court-data-pipeline/README.md

 - Distributed query execution via PySpark / Spark SQL
 - MapReduce aggregations by court, jurisdiction, and year
 - Completeness statistics and case volume trend analysis

+## AI Assistance
+Claude was used to help understand pipeline architecture and explain code behavior during development of this project.